 On the left, you can see the available widgets.
 On the right, you can see the on-page areas where you can display these widgets.

-You can easily drag and drop widgets such as calendar, categories menu, and more in the sidebar and footer of your business website.
+You can easily drag and drop widgets such as calendars, categories menu, and more in the sidebar and footer of your business website.

 With all of these elements added, your website should become presentable and functional.
-We recommend that you explore the other customization options to make your website more engaging and attractive.
+As you advance through the process of how to start your own website, we recommend that you explore the other customization options to make your website more engaging and attractive.

 5. Add Content to Your Website

-Small business owners create websites with two kinds of content – pages and blog posts.
+As a small business owner learning how to start your own website, it’s essential to understand the importance of two key content types — pages and blog posts.
 You can also use the “Block Editor” to add content to your WordPress site.

 Here are the steps you need to follow to add a page or a post to your website: